Last Updated on March 6, 2021 by Julia Wilson

 Nonsporulated (non-infective) oocysts are pass in the feces of an infected host.

-Most oocysts are thick-walled and are infective when they are passed out of the body in the feces, according to the CDC, it may also be possible that oocysts pass out of the body by respiratory secretions .
+Most oocysts are thick-walled and are infective when they are passed out of the body in the feces, according to the Centers For Disease Control (CDC), it may also be possible that oocysts pass out of the body by respiratory secretions.
 Each oocyst contains 4 sporozoites in each of 2 sporocysts.
 The zoites invade the intestinal cells and develop to the schizont stage.
 The schizonts release more zoites which invade new cells and give rise to the next generation of schizonts.
 There are 3 generations of schizonts.
 Zoites released from the last generation of schizonts invade cells and form gametocytes.
 The male gametocyte releases gametes which fuse with the female gametocytes and form oocysts.

-A small number of oocysts are thin-walled and remain within the body which cause re-infection.
+A small number of oocysts are thin-walled and remain within the body which causes re-infection.

 Infection occurs via the fecal-oral route.
 Once the oocysts have become infective in the environment they infect their next host in a number of ways.